hldnova/pravega-docker/README.md

 $ docker build --rm=true -t pravega-demo .
 ```

-Edit `start.sh` to specify Pravega scope and stream if needed.
+Edit `start.sh` to adjust Pravega scope/stream or ports if needed.

 Start the script.
 It would take up to a minute to two for the container to be ready.
 ```